martinthomson/aweson/README.md

 Arrays start and end with two (two == more AWESON) angle brackets.

-Names for elements are enclosed in one set of angle brackets.
+Names for elements are enclosed in a single pair of angle brackets.
 Names are strings.

 A simple array with three elements called `a`, `b`, and `c` looks like: